Water safety

 Regular jobs

-- Clean your shower and taps of scale and debris every three to six months, or earlier if there is lime scale
+- Clean your shower and taps of scale and debris every week.

-- If you have an electric hot-water tank, fully heat the water to 60˚C at least two to three times per week
+- If you have an electric hot-water tank, fully heat the water to 60˚C at least once a week.

 If you've been away for several days